 PGCert Education (Special and Inclusive Education) Two specialist special and inclusive modules from those available or a themed negotiated learning module: MAED 4040, 4041, 4047, 4049, 4050, 4051.
 Optional module from those available.
-Or PGCert Education (Special Educational Needs Coordination) NASC MAED 4049 MAED4050 MAED4051 Leading to: PGDip Education MAED4006 MAED4001 A specialist special and (Special and Inclusive Contemporary Issues Research Methods or inclusive module from Education) in Education: theory, policy and practice any available module if exiting with a PGDip those above.
+(Or PGCert Education (Special Educational Needs Coordination) NASC MAED 4049 MAED4050 MAED4051 Leading to: PGDip Education MAED4006 MAED4001 A specialist special and (Special and Inclusive Education) Contemporary Issues in Education: theory, policy and practice Research Methods or any available module if exiting with a PGDip inclusive module from those above.